Warum Montessori-Spielzeug die beste Wahl für die frühe Kindheit ist?

 1. Promoting independence

 A central goal of Montessori education is for children to learn to do things themselves.
-Instead of expecting help from adults for every task, they find their own solutions.
-Montessori toys are designed so that children can learn step by step – for example, by inserting shapes into a sorting box or stacking cubes.
+Instead of expecting adult help with every task, they find their own solutions.
+Montessori toys are designed so children can learn step by step – for example, inserting shapes into a sorting box or stacking cubes.

 👉 Example: A child plays with a Montessori screw board.
-They try out different tools and realize for themselves which screwdriver fits.
-This sense of achievement boosts self-confidence and independence.
+They try out different tools and figure out which screwdriver fits.
+This success experience boosts self-confidence and independence.

 2. Concentration and attention

 In our fast-paced world, children are often overwhelmed by stimuli.
-Flashing plastic toys with music may provide short-term excitement, but rarely lead to deep concentration.
-Montessori toys, on the other hand, are calm and clearly structured, allowing children to learn to concentrate for longer periods.
+Flashing plastic toys with music may provide short-term excitement but rarely lead to deep concentration.
+Montessori toys, on the other hand, are calm and clearly structured, helping children learn to focus for longer periods.

 3. Motor development

-Children playfully train important movement sequences that are also necessary for later skills like writing or sports.
+Children playfully practice important movements that are also necessary for later skills like writing or sports.

 4. Cognitive skills